gvwilson/thirdbit/_posts/2019/2019-05-30-software-engineering-revisited.md

 a lot of the fads, half-truths, and outright bullshit floating around the murky pond of industry might finally settle to the bottom.

-A course like this would have to include some statistics---say, up to the level of the [AP Stats exam](https://apcentral.collegeboard.org/courses/ap-statistics/course) in the US.
+A course like this would have to include some statistics—say, up to the level of the [AP Stats exam](https://apcentral.collegeboard.org/courses/ap-statistics/course) in the US.
 It would also include a bit of programming to implement analyses,